 Integrated Behavioral Health Director, University of Montana

-Holly Schleicher, Ph.D. is a licensed Clinical Psychologist and a Clinical Assistant Professor at the University of Montana.
-She serves as Director of Integrated Behavioral Health on a workforce development grant funded by the Montana Healthcare Foundation.
-She provides tele-health IBH consultation through Project ECHO at Billings Clinic.
-She also serves as a consultant on the BHWET initiative designed to place graduate students from behavioral health disciplines into primary care settings throughout Western Montana.
+Holly Schleicher, Ph.D. is a licensed Clinical Psychologist, Integrated Behavioral Health (IBH) Consultant, and Psychology Department Faculty Affiliate at the University of Montana.
+She provides virtual IBH consultation through Project ECHO® Billings Clinic.
+She also serves as a consultant on the Behavioral Health Workforce Education and Training (BHWET) initiative designed to place graduate students from behavioral health disciplines into interprofessional settings throughout Western Montana.
 Dr. Schleicher received her doctoral training from the University of Montana and completed a postdoctoral fellowship in Health Psychology at the University of Wisconsin Hospital and Clinics.
-She has provided clinical service and consultation at a major medical hospital, interdisciplinary chronic pain clinic, and primary care clinics.
-Professional interests include integrated care, pain management, mindfulness, and mood and anxiety disorders.
+She served as Director of IBH at the University of Montana on a workforce development grant funded by the Montana Healthcare Foundation.
+She also provided clinical service and consultation in primary care clinics, a major medical hospital, and an interdisciplinary chronic pain clinic.

 The care that results from a practice team of primary care and behavioral health clinicians, working together with patients and families, using a systematic and cost-effective approach to provide patient-centered care for a defined population.
 This care may address mental health and substance abuse conditions, health behaviors (including their contribution to chronic medical illnesses), life stressors and crises, stress-related physical symptoms, and ineffective patterns of health care utilization.